image-rs/blog.image-rs.org/_posts/2020-06-14-apng-and-miniz_oxide.md

 required that the APNG data is valid if only the initial still image is requested.

+A big Thank You to everyone who was involved, with code, bug reports, reproduction cases, testing, and sanity checks.
+It's always a pleasure if bug reports come with insightful debugging already finished.

 The encoding support will arrive at a later date, an implementation draft with corresponding PR already exists but needs more polishing.
 Meanwhile encoding of palette-based pixel data has been integrated and is being released with this